fi-ts/postgreslet/docs/ARCHITECTURE.md

 #### TODO

-* requested by Uli: tupel of ip/port and federation url for his metrics
+* requested by Uli: tuple of ip/port and federation url for his metrics

 ### update database